Dog Scared of Fireworks? How to Calm Dog During Fireworks [Fast]

 - Provide Distractions: During fireworks, distract your dog with toys, treats, or play to draw their attention away from the noise.

 It’s important to remember, though, that the underlying behavioral issues (anxiety, territoriality, etc.) that were causing all of this to begin with will still be present.
-And until you address those, any positive changes you see will only be temporary.

-“Well, how do I make these changes last?”
+“Well, how do I do that then?”

 Are Dogs Scared of Fireworks?